 Just be careful not to overdo his exercise, because too much can cause additional strain and damage.
 It’s also important to monitor your dog’s diet, and make sure he’s eating well and staying at a healthy weight.
 Obesity creates additional joint stress and pain, which makes an already unfortunate condition worse.

 At the end of the day, hip and joint pain in dogs can be challenging but not insurmountable.
-You may have to change your dog’s environment a bit, change his diet up, and modify certain activities to make sure he isn’t overdoing it, but even with all those changes, with proper treatment and care your dog can still have a very good quality of life.
+You may have to change your dog’s environment a bit, change his diet up, and modify certain activities to make sure he isn’t overdoing it, but even with all those changes, with proper treatment, use of canine hip & joint supplements, and care, your dog can still have a very good quality of life.